pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 * `g` calculates `hash(secret_key ++ previous_4_tokens ++ candidate_token)`
 * `g` likes a candidate when that hash comes out as an even number (i.e. ends with 0)

 And `g` just opts for a token it likes, if there is one.
-If it likes both candidates (or dislikes both candidates), it selects one at random.
+If it likes both candidates (or dislikes both), it selects one at random.
+This preference is what makes up the watermark!

 You can put your own secret in below to see how `g` works: